Free Parts of a Spider Worksheet

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

-What are the different parts of a spider?
+What is the anatomy of a spider?

 The abdomen is the back part of the spider’s body.
 It contains important organs like the heart and silk glands.
 Some spiders use their abdomen to store food or to create silk for building webs and egg sacs.